Quick Start Guide

 Step 2: Set Up a Folder Structure

-# Create a physical directory on the server
+# Create a physical directory and make it owned by the completeftp service user

 sudo mkdir -p /var/ftp/myuser